Configuration¶

 CLOAK_PLAYWRIGHT_MCP_HTTP_PORT | 3000 | Streamable HTTP bind port.
 Use 0 for an ephemeral port in tests. |

-CLOAK_PLAYWRIGHT_MCP_HTTP_ENDPOINT | /mcp | Streamable HTTP endpoint path. |
+CLOAK_PLAYWRIGHT_MCP_HTTP_ENDPOINT | /mcp | Streamable HTTP endpoint path. /healthz and /readyz are reserved for probes. |

 CLOAK_PLAYWRIGHT_MCP_HTTP_AUTH_TOKEN | unset | Optional Bearer token required on Streamable HTTP requests. |